Notes on the Geography of South Africa: Johannesburg to Ladybrand

 Continuing south, with world-scale fields of corn.

-A hint of farmsteads lost as farms grow larger.
+A hint of farmsteads lost as farms grew larger.

 The road drops toward Frankfort, a huge grain elevator in the distance.

-Entering the town, named for Frankfurt-am-Main.
+Entering the town.
 The palms are startling, no?

-The street is as wide as the Mormons would make it.
+The street is as wide as Mormons would make it.
+Very low key.
 Quiet, too.

 A local school preserves the old separation, 20 years after the release of Nelson Mandela.